nicnilov/face_rec/README.md

 # face_rec
 A collection of script supporting face recognition.

-These scripts prepare input files and analyze outcome of the actual [face_recognition](https://github.com/ageitgey/face_recognition) processor.
+These scripts prepare input files for and analyze outcome of the actual [face_recognition](https://github.com/ageitgey/face_recognition) processor.
 The image data comes from a custom source and is not uploaded to this repo.

 Training and test images are expected to reside in `face_train` directory and have the following naming scheme: